Best Medicare Supplement Plans in Washington, D.C. (2026)

 • D.C.
 Health Insurance Counseling Project (DC HICAP): Offers free, confidential individual counseling to help Medicare beneficiaries and their families understand benefits, enrollment and coverage options.
 Certified volunteers provide unbiased guidance on Medicare Supplement plans, Medicare Advantage and Part D prescription drug coverage.

 • D.C.
 Department of Insurance, Securities and Banking: Publishes rate comparisons for Medicare Supplement plans and provides consumer protection services for insurance-related concerns.
-The department runs a helpline to assist with insurance questions and complaints while helping seniors identify and report insurance scams.
+The department has a helpline to assist with insurance questions and complaints while helping seniors identify and report insurance scams.

 • D.C.
 Office on Aging: Serves seniors with information and programs covering health care, nutrition and social services.
 The office provides assistance with Medicare enrollment, benefits counseling and access to local community resources for elderly residents and caregivers.